meridian-analytics/spec-cluster/packages/example-shape-visualization/readme.md

 # Shape Visualization

-This example demonstrates how spectrogram data can be visualized as interactive shapes(spheres as default) in a 3D space using the `spec-cluster` package.
+This example demonstrates how spectrogram data can be visualized as interactive shapes, with spheres as the default, in a 3D space using the `spec-cluster` package.
 The user can select individual or multiple entities and interact with them through the custom UI components.

 ![shape-demo](packages/example-png/shape-demo.png)